Xola-lab/Excel-Analysis-of-SAA-Group/README.md

 4. **Error Checking**: The dataset went through review for any inconsistencies to ensure that all figured aligned with the original PDF data.

 <p><img src="Income Reshaped.png"></p>

+This thorough cleaning and preparation ensured that the data was accurate, consistent, and ready for insightful analysis, enabling a clearer understanding of SAA's financial performance over the two-year period.